agriculturegovau/agds-next/packages/button/README.md

 ## ButtonGroup

 The `ButtonGroup` component can be used to group buttons whose actions are related.
+In mobile, buttons will be stacked vertically and each button will stretch to the container witch.

 ```jsx live
 <ButtonGroup>